deductionlab/deductionlab.github.io/_posts/2020-07-14-subgraph-pooling.md

 ### DAG LSTMs

+The DAG LSTM is a simple generalisation of the Child-Sum Tree LSTM.
+It is basically an intact adaptation of the latter to directed acyclic graphs, except for an added flexibility over the direction of information flow.
+In Child-Sum Tree LSTMs, information flows from children to parents.
+In DAG LSTMs, the direction is a hyperparameter.

+Formally,

+A DAG LSTM is determined by the following equations

 DAG LSTMs are a simple generalisation of Child-Sum Tree-LSTMs [Tai15].
 Here I will give a self-contained description of DAG LSTMs without reference to Tree LSTMs.

 A DAG LSTM consists of DAG LSTM *units* indexed by nodes $$v$$.